xytuang/COMS-W4119/docs/TESTING.md

+For testing, we use difficulty 2 (e.g. nonce is valid when the first two digits of the hash are 0) for testing convenience.

 =====Basic Test=====

 This test is manual and is just a simple test to make sure basic functionality works.
 All data is untampered with for this test, and all blocks are broadcast immediately after they are mined.